abedkiloo/python-backend-interview/README.md

 # Install Requirments

-- Run pip3 install -r requirements.txt
+- Run `pip3 install -r requirements.txt`

 # Run App

-- Create a super user i.e python3 manage.py createsuperuser
+- Create a super user
-                    - provide your ** email and password **
+            i.e `python3 manage.py createsuperuser`  : provide your ** email and password **
-- Server your project i.e python3 manage.py runserver produce you ** url ** to use for apis
+- Server your project
+        i.e ` python3 manage.py runserver`  :- produces you ** url ** to use for apis

 - Generate your token for user by  url (from above )/api-token-auth gives